 These viewpoints are not exclusive, and both are used in analysis and modelling.
-For example, a feature might be detected from the analysis of variation of a property in a region of interest (e.g. an ore-body from a distribution of assay values).
-Also, for some feature types, the value of one or more properties might vary across the feature, in which case the shape of the feature provides the coverage domain (e.g. ore-grade within a mine).
+For example, a feature can be detected from the analysis of variation of a property in a region of interest (e.g. an ore-body from a distribution of assay values).
+Also, for some feature types, the value of one or more properties can vary across the feature, in which case the shape of the feature provides the coverage domain (e.g. ore-grade within a mine).

 Observations focus on the data collection event.
-An act of Observation serves to assign a value to a property of a feature.
+An act of observation serves to assign a value to a property of a feature.
 If the property is non-constant, the value is a function or coverage.
 The results of a set of observations of different properties on the same feature-of-interest can provide a complete description of the feature instance.
 Alternatively, the results of a set of observations of the same property on a set of different features provide a discrete coverage of that property over a domain composed of the geometry of the feature set.
 The result of an observation of one property on one feature over time is a Temporal Coverage/Time-Series.
 The other properties of the Observation are metadata concerning the estimation of the value(s) of a property on a feature-of-interest.

 In particular, Observations concern properties (e.g. shape, colour) whose values are determined using an identifiable procedure, in which there is a finite uncertainty in the result.
 This can be contrasted with properties whose values are specified by assertion (e.g. name, owner) and are therefore exact.
-The observation instance provides “metadata” for the property value-estimation process.
+The Observation instance provides “metadata” for the property value-estimation process.

 An observation event is clearly a “feature” in its own right, according to the GFM definition.
-An observation is an identifiable, instantiable and useful unit of information.
-Therefore, an observation is a feature type.
+An Observation is an identifiable, instantiable and useful unit of information.
+Therefore, an Observation is a feature type.

 Transformation between viewpoints is frequently required.

 This is illustrated in Figure D.1, which schematically shows a dataset comprising values of a set of properties at a set of locations.
 A row of the table provides the complete description of the properties at a single location.
 This is a representation of a potential feature description.
 A column of the table describes the variation of a single property across the set of locations.
 This is a representation of a discrete coverage.
 A single cell in the table provides the value of a single property on a single feature.
-This might be the result of an observation.
+This can be the result of an observation.